biyadav/AdhyayanAdyapan/Kafka.md

 We found one probable cause for this issue.

-		We have added fix in bill run ( adding consumer group "consumerGroup" to topic “mayTopic” ).
+		We have added fix  ( adding consumer group "consumerGroup" to topic “myTopic” ).
 		Previously it was anonymous group.

-		So, after latest deployment it might reprocess all existing events in “mayTopic” again and that caused to update billing cycles status to “Completed”.
+		So, after latest deployment it might reprocess all existing events in “myTopic” again and that caused to update billing cycles status to “Completed”.

                 Spring doc ref: